braydenwt/WebAssemblyStudio/README.md

 Running your own local copy of the website
 ===

-To run a local copy, you will need to install node.js and webpack on your computer, then run the following commands:
+To run a local copy, you will need to install node.js (managed by nvm here, and locked to node@10) and webpack on your computer, then run the following commands:

 ```
 npm install